 It is recess on a warm, spring day, and my elementary-school class is outside on the playground for a welcome break.
 We girls are gathered together near the paved area that holds the basketball hoop.
 The boys dribble a basketball below the net.
 We are not invited or encouraged to do the same.
 There is a jungle gym, but we can’t climb on it because it is 1966 and we are required to wear skirts and dresses and it would be unthinkable, a bunch of girls hanging upside down, our Carters 100% cotton underpants exposed to the world.
 So we squat down on the edge of the playground, talking, doodling with chalk on the asphalt.
 Or we jump rope, a respectable, right-side-up activity.
-“Fudge-fudge-call-the-judge-Mama’s-got-a-newborn-baaaby”.

 We like hopscotch, but what we really want to do is run up the hillside in the grass like the boys, and roll or run back down the hill screaming.
 Some of us start to head off in that direction, but the teacher quickly stops us, explaining that it’s not a good idea as the boys might pull up our skirts, push us or otherwise make life difficult for us.
 It’s much safer to just stay here together, in well-supervised territory.

 Photo : Ussama Azam / Unsplash